keithballinger/.conductor/workflows/standard_team.md

 3. **The Architecture is Deliberate:** Changes to the system design must be documented in `architecture.md` *before* implementation
 4. **Test-Driven Development:** Write unit tests before implementing functionality
 5. **High Code Coverage:** Aim for >80% code coverage for all modules
-6. **Mobile-First:** Every feature must work beautifully on iPhone
-7. **User Experience First:** Every decision should prioritize user experience
+6. **User Experience First:** Every decision should prioritize user experience

 ## Task Workflow